UniPR-3D: Towards Universal Visual Place Recognition with Visual Geometry Grounded Transformer: Method

-This algorithm finds the optimal transport assignment between the distributions $\mu$ and $\boldsymbol{\kappa}$ by iteratively normalizing the rows and columns of the score matrix.
+The Sinkhorn Algorithm finds the optimal transport assignment between the distributions $\mu$ and $\boldsymbol{\kappa}$ by iteratively normalizing the rows and columns of the score matrix.
 Finally, we drop the dustbin column to obtain the assignment $\mathbf{P}=\left[\mathbf{p}_{*, 1}, \ldots, \mathbf{p}_{*, m}\right]$.
 We use a MLP to reduce the dimensionality of the patch tokens for efficiency.

 Then the patch descriptor can be computed as: $d_{j, k}=\sum_{i=1}^n P_{i, k} \cdot f_{i, k}$, where $f_{i, k}$ corresponds to the $k^{\text {th }}$ dimension of $\mathbf{f}_i$, with $k \in \{1, \ldots, l\}$.
 The final descriptor is composed of the 2D CLS descriptor, 2D register descriptor, 2D patch descriptor, 3D register descriptor and 3D patch descriptor.
 These five components are concatenated to form the final unified descriptor.